KiboSoftware/kibo-import-export-cli/README.md

-# README.md

 ## Kibo Import Export (CLI Tool)

-This CLI tool provides utilities for syncing, managing, and validating configurations related to catalogs in a given tenant.
+This CLI tool provides utilities for working with the Kibo Import Export API.

 ### Prerequisites